ncbirdconservation/NCBA/README.md

 one-time_scripts -- scripts that complete one-time tasks, such as downloading or processing something.

 species_summaries -- summaries of species data; individual species or species groups.

+## Using
+Copy a script to you local machine, edit paths and variables where necessary to reflect your computing environment, and run in RStudio.